calscoo/portfolio/hugo/content/resume.md

       * Technical Debt Reduction: Proactively identified and documented technical debt, formulated optimization strategies, and led re-architecture efforts for improved performance and scalability.
       * Cross-Functional Collaboration: Served as the DevOps team representative in critical meetings, participated in company-wide committees, and collaborated with external teams to achieve shared goals.
       * Operational Excellence: Led production system maintenance, meticulously planned and executed changes, and ensured rigorous testing in lower environments to minimize downtime and risk.
-      * Pipeline Optimization: Troubleshot and optimized build pipelines, enhanced pipeline security, and successfully migrated CI/CD processes from Travis CI to GitHub Actions.
+      * Pipeline Optimization: Troubleshoot and optimized build pipelines, enhanced pipeline security, and successfully migrated CI/CD processes from Travis CI to GitHub Actions.
       * Cost Optimization: Implemented cost-conscious development practices, spearheaded initiatives to reduce cloud infrastructure costs, and championed long-term optimization projects.
       * Kubernetes Expertise: Established comprehensive monitoring for resource usage, fine-tuned Kubernetes deployments and nodes, and led discussions on optimization strategies to maximize efficiency.
-      * Incident Mangement: Particiapted in on-call rotation and assisted in incident mitigation
+      * Incident Management: Participated in on-call rotation and assisted in incident mitigation.
-      * Golang for Infrastructure and Security: Learned & leveraged Go for infrastructure-focused tasks, including building proof-of-concept implementations for backend services, testing service account integrations, improving service-infrastructure interactions, and maintaining Go-based deployment tools.
+      * Golang for Infrastructure and Security: Learned and leveraged Go for infrastructure-focused tasks, including building proof-of-concept implementations for backend services, testing service account integrations, improving service-infrastructure interactions, and maintaining Go-based deployment tools.

   * ### Dispatch (Aug 2022 - Aug 2023)